bjoern-janson/computational-phase-boundary/docs/cross_domain_transfer.md

 * **CPB** studies when those geometric changes produce capability transitions.
 * The playlist taxonomy can be interpreted as a phenomenological analogue, where representations reshape **cognitive geometry** rather than computational geometry.

-The three frameworks therefore share a common representational perspective while operating at different scales.
+One possible interpretation is that the three frameworks share a common representational perspective.

 ---